zylon-ai/private-gpt/README.md

 - `ingest.py` uses `LangChain` tools to parse the document and create embeddings locally using `HuggingFaceEmbeddings` (`SentenceTransformers`).
 It then stores the result in a local vector database using `Chroma` vector store.
 - `privateGPT.py` uses a local LLM based on `GPT4All-J` or `LlamaCpp` to understand questions and create answers.
 The context for the answers is extracted from the local vector store using a similarity search to locate the right piece of context from the docs.
 - `GPT4All-J` wrapper was introduced in LangChain 0.0.162.
+- `GPT4` added but need your credentials.
+Atention , it bills you and do not expose them publicly

 # System Requirements